askmike/jQuery-feedback/readme.md

 jQuery feedback provides an easy way to communicate feedback directly to the user.

-The goal of this project is to provide an as easy to use tool as `alert()` wich is much more user friendly for your users.
+The goal of this project is to provide a tool as easy to use as `alert()` but much more user friendly from a user perspective.

 jQuery feedback creates a div with your input and an optional spinner (provided by [spin.js](http://fgnass.github.com/spin.js/)) to indicate loading.
 You can use this spinner to let the user know you are not done yet (waiting for extra data from a database or for an email being sent or some other slow process).